Men & Masculinities 101: “Boys will be Boys”: An Overview of Evolutionary Psychology Theories of Gender

-The fifth inclusion in our new monthly series: Men & Masculinities 101.
+The fifth installation in our monthly series: Men & Masculinities 101.
 These brief posts are designed to provide an overview of a variety of entry-level topics in the field of men and masculinities.

 Evolutionary psychology perspectives, including those on gender differences in sexuality and violence, focus on behavior’s adaptive value, and are grounded in Darwin’s (1871) concept of “survival of the fittest.”
 Evolutionary psychology posits that reproductive strategies differ between men and women in part because of their differing reproductive investment; according to Sexual Strategies Theory, because sperm are an abundant and renewable resource and eggs are relatively scarce, females are incentivized to be more choosey when selecting sexual partners, while males are driven to adopt a more short-term strategy (Buss & Schmitt, 1993).
 Research indicates that while the majority of men today have longer-term partners (Smiler, 2013), males who have multiple short-term partners have been found to have higher levels of testosterone (Archer, 2006).
 Likewise, men have historically reported a greater number of desired (Schmitt et al., 2003) and actual (Oliver & Hyde, 1993) sexual partners than women.
 Evolutionary psychology also theorizes that male violence, aggression, competitiveness, and risk-taking can be partially explained by drives to gain status, win the favor of females, and pass on their genes.
 Research has indeed suggested that men (as a group) are more violent than women (Kruger & Nesse, 2004).
 Thus, there is evidence to support an evolutionary psychology perspective.